-Our mission is to provide the ultimate resource for healthy gluten-free and allergen-free living in New England.
-Our website offers a dining directory that grows constantly with the help of our local users and businesses. it also offers recipes, restaurant and product reviews, a regional events calendar, personal blogs, and more.
+Our mission is to provide the ultimate resource for healthy gluten-free and allergen-free living in New England and beyond.
+Our website offers a dining directory that’s constantly growing, with the help of our local users and businesses.
+It also offers recipes, restaurant and product reviews, personal stories, and more.
 We organize gluten-free/allergen-free expos to all parts of the region.
 Our expos are considered the best in the country because we make them all about YOU.
 We also network with national and local nonprofits, and do what we can to support their missions.
 As residents of New England, we’ve got first-hand knowledge of gluten-free living in the region; we love what we do, and we’re passionate about doing it!